pnnl/neuromancer/examples/graph_timesteppers/README.md

 - decoder: Module to transform from latent space to output space
 - fu: Module to process input variables.
 - fd: Module to process disturbance variables
-- add_batch_norm: Will optionally batch normalize node and edge features at each step.
+- add_batch_norm: Will apply batch normalization to both node and edge features at each step.
 - latent_dim: Number of features per node in the processor.
 - input_key_map: Dictionary mapping input keys to nondefault names.
 - name: Name of the module.